bobbingwide/oik-weightcountry-shipping/readme.txt

 == Upgrade Notice ==
 = 1.3.4 =
-Tested with WordPress 4.7.3, WooCommerce 2.6.14 and PHP 7.1
+Tested with WordPress 4.7.3, WooCommerce 2.6.14 and WooCommerce 3.0 and PHP 7.1

 = 1.3.3 =
 Tested with WordPress 4.7 and WooCommerce 2.5.5 and 2.6.8.